Kent

 1897

-And under the roof is a notice board with the instruction:
+And there's also a notice board with the instruction:

 THIS WELL